wilmix8/JAVA8/README.md

 # JAVA8
 ========

-JAVA8   is    invented by   wilmix  jemin j   in  JDollar at 2017  and  it is  focused  only  on MobileApps
+JAVA8   is    invented by   wilmix  jemin j   in  Dotweb3.0 and  Java(jdk1.7)  at 2017  and  it is  focused  only  on MobileApps

-for   OAKJAVA7  Professionals.
+for   OAKJAVA7 /(Java/j2ee) Professionals.

+JAVA8(OakJava8) is focused on ADVANCED BUSINESS with Mobile Apps and Mobile WebApplication.

+But JAVA8 is used by OAK(JAVA7) and JAVA/j2ee Professionals and it is focused only on Mobile APPS and Mobile WebApplication.

 Note:  Some  information  are hidden  from hackers.

-JAVA8  is  focused  on   ADVANCED BUSINESS with  Wallet Mobile Apps.
+JAVA8  is  focused  on   ADVANCED BUSINESS with  Wallet Mobile Apps  and  Mobile  Webapplication.

-1) But  JAVA8  is used  by JAVA7.0  Professionals  and it  is focused  only on Wallet Mobile APPS.
+1) But  JAVA8  is used  by JAVA7.0 or  java/j2ee Professionals  and it  is focused  only on Wallet Mobile APPS.

 2) JSaucer never permits and it is used only